Service

-Basement Bathroom
+Basement Bathroom Installation in Utah

-A basement without a bathroom is an inconvenience everyone just puts up with — until they don’t have to.
+A basement without a bathroom is an inconvenience everyone just puts up with, until they don’t have to.
 Adding a bathroom to your basement eliminates the constant trips upstairs and makes the entire lower level feel like a real part of your home.
 If you’re finishing or remodeling your basement, a bathroom should be near the top of the priority list.

 Utah Basement Finishing designs and builds basement bathrooms of every size and configuration.
-From compact half-baths tucked under the stairs to full master-style ensuites with walk-in showers and heated tile floors, we handle every detail — plumbing, electrical, ventilation, tile, fixtures, and finishes.
+From compact half-baths tucked under the stairs to full master-style ensuites with walk-in showers and heated tile floors, we handle every detail, plumbing, electrical, ventilation, tile, fixtures, and finishes.

 What We Offer